phronmophobic/pushtoy-template/README.md

 Run the following command to create a new Compojure project:

-    lein new compojure <your project name>
+    lein new pushtoy <your project name>

 ## License